 open/close all folders

 Anime and Manga

-Medical student Otonashi, in Angel Beats!, winds up in an underground train accident that left only a handful of badly wounded survivors in a blocked subway tunnel.
+- Medical student Otonashi, in Angel Beats!, winds up in an underground train accident that left only a handful of badly wounded survivors in a blocked subway tunnel.
 Otonashi was able to keep most of the survivors alive for an entire week; he himself died just minutes before rescue crews finally arrived.
 This also counts for the main story, in a way; ordinarily Otonashi would never have made it to Purgatory, as he died fulfilled.
 His amnesia got him in, and only someone who knew what fulfillment felt like would be able to help the SSS accept their former lives and move on to new ones.

-Almost every hero in Sin City has a habit of fitting this trope, Marv and Dwight stories especially.
+- Almost every hero in Sin City has a habit of fitting this trope, Marv and Dwight stories especially.
 They almost always start off with the protagonist stumbling upon a crime for which they have to take action.

-The essential premise behind John McClane of Die Hard.
+- The essential premise behind John McClane of Die Hard.
 Except for the third movie, he always stumbled into a position to not only kick ass but save the day, but if not he would be okay with someone else doing it.
 He says so repeatedly.
 Die Hard 2 had the tag line, "John McClane is back in the wrong place at the wrong time!"
 While he is a policeman (though always off-duty when the actual excitement happens), he is not a trained counter-terror expert or anything.
 A line in one of the trailers for the second movie, unused because Trailers Always Lie, has McClane himself lampshading his situation.
-As he is running through the tunnels under Dulles Airport, he pauses for a seconds and mutters, "How can the same thing happen to the same guy, twice" and then runs off again.
+As he is running through the tunnels under Dulles Airport, he pauses for a seconds and mutters, "How can the same shit happen to the same guy, twice" and then runs off again.

-Many Jackie Chan movies have Chan playing an ordinary guy forced into heroism by extraordinary situations.
+- Many Jackie Chan movies have Chan playing an ordinary guy forced into heroism by extraordinary situations.

 Father Brown: One can sometimes do good by being the right person in the wrong place.